stephen-quiton/stephen-quiton.github.io/pages/qcfw.md

 [Home](../)

 These are functions that allow me to run QChem while taking advantage of the full capabilities of FireWorks, namely, uploading and passing important information to the database.
-Here I go through a function-by-function walkthrough of functions.py.
+Here I go through a function-by-function walkthrough of functions.py, which was inspired by how [Jacob Boes implemented pytasks for Quantum Espresso](https://jboes.github.io/2017/running-fireworks-scripts.html).

 ```python
 import json,multiprocessing